Datatypes

 Context

 This can be useful for in giving a hint about shade and vegitation at certain times of the day or year.
+Usually this can be pulled straight from the photo's metadata.

 See Also